Create the Redirect URL and Square Authorization Page URL

 &session

 parameter.
-The session parameter determines whether a seller must log in to the Square authorization page.
+This parameter determines whether a seller must log in to the Square authorization page.
 For a production application, this parameter must be set tofalse

 &state

 parameter.
-This parameter is a string that is passed to the Square authorization page and returned as a state parameter to the redirect URL defined for your application.
+This parameter is a string that's passed to the Square authorization page and returned as a state parameter to the redirect URL defined for your application.
 A CSRF token is a unique, random, and unpredictable value generated by your application server.
 When the&state

 parameter is returned to your application's redirect URL, your application should verify the authenticity of the&state

-so you do not need to specify it.
+so you don't need to specify it.
 Thecode

 value specifies that the authorization response includes acode